Gabriella439/slides/namespaced-debruijn/slides.md

 > Two terms are β-equivalent if their β-reduced forms are identical

-… and that's why the definition I gave for α-reduction is the "natural" one
+… and that's why the definition I gave for α-reduction is the "obvious" one

 # Comparing named and nameless